7Block Labs

 1. Request and lock

-• Monitors reference prices via Pyth, halting claims if deviation > circuit threshold.
+• Keeps an eye on reference prices using Pyth and pauses claims if the deviation exceeds the circuit threshold.

-• Accepts an official NAV or cash price from Chainlink Data Standard once settlement is known. (docs.chain.link)
+• Takes an official NAV or cash price from Chainlink Data Standard once settlement details are clear. (docs.chain.link)

 Reference contract skeletons (Solidity-like pseudocode)